 The FSA states in the consultation that the Competency Framework will apply to all individuals engaged in food and feed law related activities whether carried out by LAs, PHAs FSA, FSA delivery partners or those working in the private sector undertaking assurance activities.
 However, it would appear that the document is incomplete as it is later states that the FSA 'will further develop the Competency Framework to cover private sector assurance activities, official controls undertaken by the FSA, FSA delivery partners, and for feed controls delivered by LAs and PHAs'.
-The question therefore arises as to whether consultation on the Competency Framework is premature.
 It is not possible to agree that the standard will improve quality and consistency of delivery across the public and private sector when it is not complete.
-Further, whilst the FSA recognises the need for a consistent approach to the assessment of competency, work commissioned to research how other regulators (both nationally and internationally) and other organisations assess and authorise competency has not been completed.
-Options for the assessment of competency will be the subject of further consultation in April 2021.
-Yet implementation of the Competency Framework is expected by LAs and PHAs in February 2021.
-No implementation date has been provided for other bodies.
+Further, whilst the FSA recognises the need for a consistent approach to the assessment of competency, work commissioned to research how other regulators (both nationally and internationally) and other organisations assess and authorise competency has not yet been completed.
+The Competency Framework needs to be considered together with the process for ensuring consistency in its application before a view can be taken as to whether it will deliver improvements.
+Implementation of the Competency Framework should therefore be held in abeyance until all work has been completed.
+Stakeholders will then be better informed to respond to this question.